Aameer/aameer.github.io/_posts/2015-03-28-using-virtualenv.markdown

 I am a vim fan, if you don't have vim
 `sudo apt-get install vim`

-vim .bashrc and add this line in the end, SETUP virtualenvwrapper for python incase default doesn't work `export VIRTUALENVWRAPPPER_PYTHON=/usr/bin/python3.4` `export VIRTUALENVWRAPPPER_PYTHON`
+`vim .bashrc` and append these lines at the end, SETUP virtualenvwrapper for python incase default doesn't work `export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3.4` `export VIRTUALENVWRAPPER_PYTHON`

 needed for virtualenvwrapper
 `export WORKON_HOME=$HOME/.virtualenvs`